 Recommended Before or After

-If you have time either prior to of after the tour, a stroll along Jersey Street, formerly known as Yawkey Way, is a great place to pick up some Red Sox memorabilia.
+If you have time either prior to or after the tour, a stroll along Jersey Street, formerly known as Yawkey Way, is a great place to pick up some Red Sox memorabilia.
 The Red Sox Team Store has T-Shirts, baseball caps, and souvenirs to bring home.
-If you are looking for lunch or a late afternoon snack, try the Cask 'n Flagon, located on the corner of Brookline Avenue and Lansdowne Street (map).
-They offer pub food, kids menu, and cold Sam Adams on tap.
+If you are looking for lunch or a late afternoon snack, try the Cask ‘n Flagon, located on the corner of Brookline Avenue and Lansdowne Street (map).
+They offer pub food, a kid’s menu, and cold Sam Adams on tap.

 The Fenway Burger at the Cask ‘n Flagon, located right outside of the park.

 Take a self-paced walk through Boston’s most historic neighborhoods.
 Includes all audio files streamed directly to your smartphone.
 No apps, no accounts, no passwords to remember.